-Everything starts with quality.
-We work together with our farmer partners to craft exceptional chocolate from exceptional cocoa beans.
-To do this, Askinosie Chocolate is dedicated to Direct Trade, which means we not only know the regions from which the cocoa beans come, but more significantly, we can build long-term and mutually supportive relationships with the farmers who grow some of the world’s best cocoa beans.
+Everything starts with quality--and an appreciation of farmers.
+We honor farmers as experts and craftsmen, so we treat them as such and consider them partners in our business.
+We work together with our farmer partners to create exceptional chocolate from exceptional cocoa beans.
+To do this, we're dedicated to Direct Trade.
+This means we not only know the communities from which we source our cocoa beans, but more significantly, we can build long-term and mutually supportive relationships with these farmers who grow some of the world’s best cocoa.
 So how does this affect our farmers and your chocolate?
 And why do we practice Direct Trade?

 - Cocoa bean quality must be perfect and meet our standards for sourcing.
 The farmers adhere to our very detailed specifications, not those of a broker, which means we have input on all of the facets that impact flavor, such as fermentation and drying (both of which have the greatest impact, actually).
 We are intimately involved with these processes, which means modifications can be made early on to ensure the resulting beans taste as perfect as possible.